 Understanding & Celebrating the Holy Sacraments of the Church

 “The Holy Spirit prepares the faithful for the sacraments by the Word of God and the faith which welcomes that word in well-disposed hearts.
-Thus the sacraments strengthen faith and express it. ”
+Thus the sacraments strengthen faith and express it. ” — CATECHISM OF THE CATHOLIC CHURCH, 1133

 All Christians are called to participate fully in the sacramental life of the Catholic Church.
 Please see below for general information on each of the seven sacraments as well as preparation guidelines for receiving certain sacraments at St. Joseph’s.
+Those seeking sacraments need to be attending Mass and registered members of our parish and/or enrolled at St. Joseph School.

 BAPTISM